 A proposed compensatory mitigation plan at a level of detail sufficient to accurately evaluate whether compensatory mitigation offsets the adverse impacts attributed to the project considering the overall size and scope of impact.
 The draft compensatory mitigation plan shall be submitted with the NOI.

-Compensatory mitigation at a minimum of a one-to-one mitigation ratio, measured in area or length.
+Compensatory mitigation at a minimum of a one-to-one mitigation ratio, measured in area or length is required to compensate for wetland or stream losses.
 The Water Board will require a higher overall mitigation ratio where necessary to ensure replacement of lost aquatic resource functions.

 Subject to approval by the appropriate Water Board, the mitigation may be satisfied using any of the following compensatory mitigation methods: restoration, enhancement, establishment, and/or preservation.